rlabeangeo/Credentials/rlabean-md-resume.md

 - Integrated and digitized decades worth of paper files that helped the department manage and maintain needed records
 - Safely operated heavy equipment and trucks including bucket trucks, forklift, excavator, man lift, and others as needed
-- Promoted a safety centered workplace by attending safety training, properly maintaining and using appropriate PPE, and directing
--orning safety meetings and following all OSHA safety rules and regulations
+- Promoted a safety centered workplace by attending safety training, properly maintaining and using appropriate PPE, and directing orning safety meetings and following all OSHA safety rules and regulations
 - Worked in all weather conditions up to 18 hours per shift to complete work or restore electricity during storm restoration
 - Drove large service trucks on and off road to access remote areas of service to inspect or repair equipment
 - Used hand/power tools and specialized testing equipment to design, build, inspect, and maintain electrical distribution equipment